-All students, upon enrolling in and while attending The George Washington University, are subject to the provisions of the Guide to Student Rights and Responsibilities.
+All students, upon enrolling in and while attending The George Washington University, are subject to the Code of Conduct.
 That documentation typically addresses instances of significant or recidivistic non-academic student misconduct, which may result in a disciplinary record and sanctions that include, but are not limited to: cancellation of a student's housing license agreement, suspension or expulsion from the university, or other educational sanctions.
 For more information, please visit The Office of Students Rights & Responsibilities Website.